amangeldiyev/ess-supertrack/README.md

 ```
 $ php artisan key:generate
 ```
-### 6. in the .env file, add database information to allow Laravel to connect to the database (credentials on step 3 of installation)
+### 6. in the .env file, add database information to allow connection to the database (credentials on step 3 of installation)
 ```
 DB_CONNECTION=pgsql
 DB_HOST=127.0.0.1